 MAP is a popular method for video representation, e.g., (Wang et al, 2005; Wang and Zhu, 2008).
 Video representation can be decomposed into two sub problems, 1) choosing variables and 2) estimating the values of the selected variables.
-The MAP work in fact addresses both of these with a single criterion.
+The MAP work in fact treats both of them in a single criterion.
 In this paper, we encourage separate investigation of the two and focus on the first problem, which is more important.
-Our answer to the first problem is to select what are good for the second problem.
-After the variables are determined, the estimation of their values can be accomplished by MAP, expectation or sampling.
+Our answer to the first one is to select what are good for the second problem.
+After the first one is determined, the estimation of the values can be accomplished by MAP, expectation or sampling.